drapadubok/chap/README.md

 At this point we can learn a bit more about Zookeeper.
 Since it takes care of the replication, it should have some information for us.
 I didn't need it, but I find it useful to know what can I find under the hood, so here is a command.
 You run it on one of the Zookeeper nodes to list the keys at a certain path:
 `kubectl exec -n zk zookeeper-1 zkCli.sh ls /clickhouse`.
 Feel free to explore further.

-Now that we have the local tables, we can create another table on top of them which will take care of the distribution of data, to allow us querying data locally on each of the nodes, and combining it later into a single response.
+Now that I have the local tables, I can create another table on top of them which will take care of the distribution of data, to allow us querying data locally on each of the nodes, and combining it later into a single response.

     CREATE TABLE IF NOT EXISTS events on cluster '{cluster}' AS events_local ENGINE = Distributed('{cluster}', default, events_local, rand());